xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 show: false
 ---

-The only way to move faster in a dynamic environment is to automate everything that's repetitive and time-consuming.
-When it comes to the common development workflow, places to automate abound.
-In this post I'll talk about how our iOS team uses [Fastlane](https://https://fastlane.tools/) and [Bitrise](https://www.bitrise.io/) to automate the app release process to [TestFlight](https://developer.apple.com/testflight/), but also about how we make sure that we're not introducing errors in already implemented functionalities.
+In this post I'll walk you through the Continuous Integration and Deployment set up used by Xmartlabs iOS team.
+We will configure [Fastlane](https://https://fastlane.tools/) and [Bitrise](https://www.bitrise.io/) to automate the app release process to [TestFlight](https://developer.apple.com/testflight/).

+Why Continuous Integration and Deploy?
+It is a well-known technique, widely adopted by agile engineering teams.
+It's main benefits are: a) Reduce waste.
+You can free up time by automating repetitive and time-consuming tasks, b) Improve build quality.
+We can use automated tests to detect defects and regressions earlier in the development process, or use a linter to check compliance with coding standards c) Be more agile and boost team morale in the process (this is the killer benefit if you ask me).
+The team is proner to release more often because it's cheaper and less cumbersome, you can get product feedback earlier so you reduce risks and can adjust to deliver more value, users and other stakeholders are happier, team motivation improves.. you get the idea.

 ### What's Fastlane

-Basically Fastlane is an open-source platform that both simplifies and speeds up the development process by allowing teams to automate development workflows.
-It also has continuous integration support with multiple CI platforms like Bitrise, CircleCI, Jenkins, TravisCI, among others.
+[Fastlane](https://https://fastlane.tools/) is an open-source platform that both simplifies and speeds up the development process by automating development workflows.
+It also has Continuous Integration support through different CI platforms including Bitrise, CircleCI, Jenkins, and TravisCI.

 ### What's Bitrise

-Bitrise is a Continuous Integration and Delivery (CI/CD) Platform as a Service (PaaS) with a main focus on mobile app development.
+[Bitrise](https://www.bitrise.io/) is a Continuous Integration and Delivery (CI/CD) Platform as a Service (PaaS), focused in mobile app development.

-> This blog is not intended to explain these concepts but how we configure and set up these tools to optimize our development workflow.
-See their respective websites and docs to know more about each tool.
+> This blogpost is not intended to explain the products or underlaying concepts in detail.
+We will focus on the configuration and set up process instead.
+If you want to know more about each tool, we recommend their websites and official doccumentation.

-### So, why automate integrations and releases?

-There are several reasons but these are the most important:

-- Definition of the development workflow.
-We know exactly when an automatic build happens, when unit tests run and also also when a release process start.
-- Save time and money.
-Nobody in an engineering team likes to do repetitive tasks, freeing us of these allows us to invest our precious time on what really matters.
+### How do we optimize our integration and release process?

+In the following sections we will configure a development workflow that goes like this:
+* A new PR is opened.
+* The repo is cloned and build steps are run in the CI server.
+A new release based on the latest PR is built and signed.
+In our case we also fetch external dependencies from Cocoapods.
+* The test suite is executed against the new build.
+* Optionally, the new build is released to beta testers through TestFlight.
+* We get notified (and can check the status in our Git management tool of choice) at every step of the process.

 ## How to set up fastlane in an iOS project